DrMint/Litrato/README.md

 ### RenderScriptTools Class
 The RenderScriptTools implements tools useful for functions that use RS.
 The applyConvolution3x3RS function applies any 3x3 kernel to any image.
 However, it uses ScriptIntrinsicConvolve3x3.
 The applyConvolution function uses our own RenderScript convolution and isn't limited to 3x3 kernel.
 Actually, the kernel can even be rectangular.
 The cleanRenderScript function can be called after any RS function to destroy the Script, RenderScript, and a list of Allocation for input(s) and output(s).

-### ConvolutionTools Class
+### ConvolutionTools Class (Deprecated)
-This class implements tools used by any filter that uses convolution without RenderScript. **As our goal is to eventually remove all the FilterFunctions that doesn't utilize RenderScript this Class will soon be deprecated**.
+This class implements tools used by any filter that uses convolution without RenderScript. **It is now deprecated as all FilterFunctions now use RenderScript based convolution**.
 The two functions convulution1D and convulution2D are used to apply a 1D and 2D kernel on an image.
 This kernel can be of any size as long as it is odd. convulution1D also implements an optional correction for the pixels near the edge of the image; when the kernel tries to take the value of a pixel outside the image, it will instead take the closest one on the border of the image. convulution2DUniform can be used when the kernel has uniform weights such as with the Average filter.

 After every convolution algorithm, we want to make sure the values are still between 0 and 255.
 For that, we can use the normalizeOutput function.
 This function will make sure that even in the worst cases, the resulting values are kept between this range.